MattHarrington/BuildCamp/Tuesday/Session_11_Express2/ReadMe.md

             h2 #{recipe.name}
             img(src='#{recipe.photo}')

 Reload your webpage and you'll see that a well is created to contain the recipe.
-We also added the photo as to boot!:
+We also added the photo using another jade variable **#{recipe.photo}** and which pulls the photo from the recipe data model.
+This is then placed as the **src** attribute to an **img** html element:

 ![](ScreenShots/ss17.png)

 Now let's add the ingredients:

 	block pageContent

     ul
     each recipe in recipes.list